jkeohan/rctr-9-8-20/w05d10/intro-to-useReducer.md

 ## useReducer Hook

-The two basic hooks that are used for state management in React are: `useState` and `useReducer` with the addition of `useContext` for managing a more global form of state.
+The two basic hooks that are used for state management in React are: `useState` and `useReducer`, with the addition of `useContext` for managing a more global form of state.

 In order to work with the `useReducer` hook we need to first import it and, since it essentially replaces `useState` we can remove that.